arangodb/arangodb/lib/Inspection/README.md

 Now, this type has little use on its own and only introduces unnecessary overhead.
 We do not need the additional object wrapper and could make it completely transparent to inspectors.
-This an be achieved by writing, the `inspect` overload for `Identifier` as follows:
+This can be achieved by writing the `inspect` overload for `Identifier` as follows:

 ```cpp